OCT-FPGA/udp-network-demo/README.md

 # UDP Encryption and Decryption Example Using 2 Network Attached Alveo U280s

-This tutorial demonstrates a a UDP encrypt and decrypt example with pre-built network layer and cmac kernels.
+This tutorial demonstrates a UDP encrypt and decrypt example with pre-built network layer and cmac kernels.

 ## Introduction